 Based on our assessment, we will recommend suitable treatment options for your condition.
 If conservative treatments are viable, we will customize a treatment to help relieve your pain over time.
 If surgery is necessary, we will design the best treatment plan and then schedule your surgical session.

 Corrective Options for Plantar Fasciitis

 Conservative therapy of plantar fasciitis includes: Stretching exercises, avoid going barefoot, icing, limit activities, shoe modifications, medications(NSAIDS), padding, strapping , custom orthotic devices, injection therapy, removable walking boot, brace and physical therapy.
-PRP injection is a new approach.

 Surgery is only needed in a small amount of patients but when conservative therapy has failed.